 There is also a draft Competition Law that is expected to bring about significant amendments to some of the fundamental competition rules.
-After a long wait on the sidelines, the draft law has finally been put on the Parliament's agenda in late 2013.
+After a long wait on the sidelines, the draft law was finally put on the parliament's agenda in late 2013.
 The draft law proposes several significant changes in merger control (ie, the introduction of a de minimis rule and the SIEC test) and investigation procedures (ie, the introduction of the settlement procedure).
 The draft law is designed to be more compatible with the way the law is being enforced.
 It also aims to further comply with the EU competition law legislation on which it is closely modelled.
 It adds several new dimensions and changes that promise a more efficient procedure in terms of time and resource allocation.
-The draft law has been submitted and discussed in the Parliament's relevant Commissions in the first quarter of 2014.
+The draft law was submitted and discussed in the parliament's relevant Commissions in 2014.
+Legislative discussions and consultations on the draft law are still ongoing at the Commission level.

 Additionally, the Competition Authority has released the draft Regulation on Administrative Monetary Fines for public consultation.
 The draft regulation is akin to and closely modelled after the European Commission's Guidelines on the method of setting fines imposed under article 23(2)(a) of Regulation (EC) 1/2003 on the implementation of the rules on competition laid down in articles 101 and 102 of the TFEU.
-It provides a new calculation method for administrative monetary fines, which would result in the explicit recognition of the parental liability principle.
+It provides a new calculation method for administrative monetary fines that would result in the explicit recognition of the parental liability principle.
 The regulation also introduces new aggravating and mitigating factors.
 Additionally, the regulation obliges the Board to reduce the monetary fine in case of existing mitigating factors.
 The Competition Authority has not yet announced the date on which this regulation will enter into force.
 However, an implementation is not expected before the draft law on the renewal of the Turkish Competition Law enters into force.